iltommi/qdb-documentation/source/reference/qdb_comparison.rst

 Introduction
 ============

-The quasardb benchmarking tool enables you to evaluate the performance of your quasardb hive.
+The quasardb benchmarking tool enables you to evaluate the performance of your quasardb cluster.
 To do so, it runs a script on the specified cluster and measures - as accuratly as the operating systems allows it - the time taken to process the commands.

 Usage scenarii
 ===============